needle-mirror/com.unity.cloud.assets/Documentation~/get-started-management.md

 ### Updating assets

-See the [Update assets](use-case-update-assets.md) use case for more information.
+For more information about updating assets, see the [Update assets](use-case-update-assets.md) use case.

 ### Uploading files

-See the [Upload files](use-case-create-files.md) use case for more information.
+For more information about uploading files, see the [Upload files](use-case-create-files.md) use case.

 ### Grouping assets in collections

-Collections allow assets to be group together within a project.
-See the [Manage collections](use-case-manage-collections.md) use case for more information.
+Collections enable the grouping of assets within a project.
+For more information, see the [Manage collections](use-case-manage-collections.md) use case.